dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 # Privacy

 Privacy, the one word which is promised by everyone but delievered by ... (*I will let you complete it*).
-It's no surprise that, <span class='blue'>*In Age of Internet, with great promises of personalization comes greater responsibility to privacy*</span>.
+It's no surprise that, <span class='blue'>*In Age of Internet, with great promises of personalization comes greater responsibility of privacy*</span>.
 (Thanks privacy vigilant Uncle Ben)

 <p align="center">
 <img src='/images/fl/apple.jpg' width="50%"/>